Sovereignty Is Of The Individual

 • It is inherent in the type of entity a person is:

-a self-directing, concept-using, choice-making rational agent.
+a self-determining, concept-using, choice-making rational agent.

 This makes sovereignty inviolable, unearned, and unranked.